Tim and Eric's Billion Dollar Movie: Box office

+Home Media

+Tim and Eric's Billion Dollar Movie released on DVD in Region 1 and Region 4, with the Region 4 release being distributed by Madman Entertainment.
+The film also released on Blu-Ray in North America.

 Critical reception

 Tim and Eric's Billion Dollar Movie received negative reviews from critics on its original release.
 The film ranking website Rotten Tomatoes rated the film "rotten", with 38% of the 73 critics sampled giving the film positive reviews, with an average score of 4.26/10.
 The website's critics consensus reads: "Tim & Eric's Billion Dollar Movie is on a gleeful quest to repulse audiences, but sometimes less is more with this sketchy duo."
+Metacritic, which uses a weighted average, assigned the film a score of 40 out of 100, based on 21 critics, indicating "mixed or average" reviews.

 Variety gave the film a negative review, feeling that Tim and Eric "torture their purposefully inept, shortform sketch work into feature length...to diminishing returns" and that "fans of their Cartoon Network series or those simply familiar with the pair via YouTube will likely find the extended version of their pathos-and-pain-driven comedy hard to digest."
 The Hollywood Reporter gave the film a negative review, stating "Auds attuned to Tim & Eric's weird wavelength will find plenty of guffaws in the first half, but a plot this thin can't sustain comedy based on discomfort."
 The A.V.
 Club gave the film a B+ rating, opining that the film "feels genuinely dangerous and transgressive: it makes a virtue of going way too far because other comedies don't go far enough."
 Roger Ebert gave the film half a star out of 4 and said it was so bad, it wouldn't even qualify for a review in a book consisting solely of reviews of terrible movies (along the lines of his "Your Movie Sucks" editions).